canopy-js/canopy-js/README.md

 ![Local references](./readme/local.gif)

+If you want to have two references to a given subtopic from multiple subtopics of that topic, you should make the target subtopic a topic proper, or use the "import reference" functionality described below.

 #### Global References

-A global reference connects a topic or subtopic to a different topic.
-When a global link is selected, the user has the option of appending the new paragraph below the current one, separated by a small divider to indicate the change of topic, or, the user may press "return" or "alt/option-click" and redirect entirely to the topic of the global link.
+A global reference connects a topic or subtopic to an entirely different topic.
+When a global link is selected, the user has the option of appending the new paragraph below the current one, separated by a small divider to indicate the change of topic, or, the user may press "return" or "alt/option-click" and redirect entirely to the new topic of the global link.

 To make a global link, we reference a topic defined in a different file:

 ```
 Topic1: This is a paragraph defined in a file called Topic1.expl.